Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

         - 2014-06-06 Last arc of a circle doesn't fit to the first one.
 It's like it is shifted to the left for one pixel.
 That is distinctly seen on a picture.
 I have no idea on how to get a reason of why it is drawn like that.
 Due to this problem, I put this program a version 0.99 .

 Releases

+2022-06-07 v1.3
+    - New mouse features
+        Dragging, rotating, scaling the arcs(circles)

 2022-06-03 v1.2
     - New keyboard keys